taxlien-online/taxlien-nft/README.md

 ## NFT Wallet for ICP.Ninja:

-There are implementations for ICRC-1 tokens at ICP.Ninja, but there is no anything for ICRC-7/NFT, so I decided to make own Implementation of ICRC-7/NFT
+- There are implementations for ICRC-1 tokens at ICP.Ninja, but there is no anything for ICRC-7/NFT, so I decided to make own Implementation of ICRC-7/NFT

 ## 📜🏠 Tax Lien NFTs

 - A **Lien** is a legal right to keep possession of property belonging to another person until a debt owed by that person is discharged.
 - A **Tax Lien** is imposed by law on a property to secure the payment of taxes.
-- Tax Lien NFTs gives crypto investor opportunity to invest in USA Tax Liens
+- Tax Lien NFTs gives crypto investor possibility to invest in USA Tax Liens

 ## 💡 Key Features